 - Salt and Pepper is a simple way to add flavor to the dish.

-- Hollandaise sauce is a creamy, rich addition, which can keep the beef wellington from drying up.
+- Hollandaise sauce is a creamy, rich addition that can keep the beef wellington from drying up.

 - Parsley is a classic garnish since it adds a pop of color and a subtle taste.